benjaminion/upgrading-ethereum-book/src/book.md

 It's a chunky list of exclusions, but there's still [plenty to talk about](/contents).

-## Altair
+## Bellatrix

-This edition covers the Altair version of the deployed Ethereum&nbsp;2.0 beacon chain.
+This edition covers the Bellatrix version of the deployed Ethereum&nbsp;2.0 beacon chain.
 The beacon chain went live with Phase&nbsp;0 on December 1st, 2020.
-It was upgraded to Altair on October 27th, 2021.
+It was upgraded to Altair on October 27th, 2021, and to Bellatrix on September 6th, 2022.

-Specifically, any reference to the consensus specifications is to the version [tagged v1.1.1](https://github.com/ethereum/consensus-specs/tree/v1.1.1).
+Specifically, unless otherwise stated, any reference to the consensus specifications is to the version [tagged v1.2.0](https://github.com/ethereum/consensus-specs/tree/v1.2.0) (the [Ailuropoda melanoleuca](https://github.com/ethereum/consensus-specs/releases/tag/v1.2.0) release[^fn-giant-panda]).

+[^fn-giant-panda]: To save you looking it up, Ailuropoda melanoleuca is the formal name of the [giant panda](https://en.wikipedia.org/wiki/Giant_panda).

 ## A note on Terminology